DavidLepoultier/example/README.md

 ## Deploy new version

 A new deployment will be trigger at each commit do on the main branch set in your Cloud Run Service.

+!!! warning Don't do over push your main branch.
+Work in another branch and merge when everything look ok !!!